acotis/holier-than-thou/README.md

 ./holier acotis JayXon --lang rust --scoring chars
 ```

-To make the score bars wider or narrower (defaults to 20 characters, and the script will automatically adjust this value upwards by one character if it needs to do so to perfectly center-align everything):
+To make the score bars wider or narrower (defaults to 20 characters, and the script will automatically adjust the width upwards by one character if it needs to do so to perfectly center-align everything):

 ```
 ./holier acotis JayXon --lang rust --score-bar-width 30